-Description: Support the constituency in the development, maintenance, institutionalization, and enforcement of policies, while ensuring they enable and support incident management activities.
-For internal CSIRTs, it typically includes support for information security and other operating policies.
+Description: This function supports the constituency in the development, maintenance, institutionalization, and enforcement of policies, while ensuring they enable and support incident management activities.
+For internal CSIRTs, this typically includes support for information security and other operating policies.
 For coordinating and National CSIRTs, this might include support for public policies and new legislation.